forjukka/breezyconf-infra/README.md

 # AWS Infrastructure for BreezyConf presentation

-The purpose of this repo is to provision VPC and Amazon EKS cluster that can be used for application deployment.
+The purpose of this repo is to provision VPC, Amazon EKS cluster, and application dependencies.
-The reason for having this infrastructure in a separate repo is to decouple it from apps that typically see more rapid changes.
-Quite often there's also a separate DevOps team that manages infra and EKS clusters.
+The reason for having infrastructure in a separate repo is to decouple it from application code that typically sees more rapid changes and is built/tested independently.
+Also, at many companies there's a separate DevOps team that manages cloud infra and EKS clusters.

 ## About AWS CDK